aerogear/graphback/docs/authentication/keycloak.md

 ## Example with Graphback Runtime

-During server initialization, use the `createKeycloakRuntimeContext` function to initialize the KeycloakCrudService instances for each model.
+During server initialization, use the `createKeycloakCRUDService` function to initialize the KeycloakCrudService instances for each model.

 The following example shows just the necessary parts to set up the runtime services in Graphback.